 [4] M. R. Maxey, J. J. Riley, Equation of motion for a small rigid sphere in a nonuniform flow, Phys.
-Fluids 26 (4), 1983

-4.5 Displacement method uncertainty evaluation
+Fluids 26 (4), 1983 4.5 Displacement method uncertainty evaluation

-Descriptions The displacement method was a device to result of the Petrover 19, 19 Description of facility The displacement method uses a device to monitor the distance travelled by a pusher block of a syringe pump in order to determine the flow rate.
-Knowing the internal diameter of the syringe with very high precision, the travelled distance, and the time needed for that travelled distance, it was possible to calculate the flow rate of the fluid inside the syringe and its uncertainty.
-A device that can be used to determine the travel distance of the pusher block is an interferometer.
+Description of The displacement method uses a device to monitor the distance travelled by a facility pusher block of a syringe pump in order to determine the flow rate. - Knowing the internal diameter of the syringe with very high precision, the travelled distance, and the time needed for that travelled distance, it was possible to calculate the flow rate of the fluid inside the syringe and its uncertainty.
+A device that can be used to determine the travel distance of the pusher block an interferometer.
 The movement of the piston can also be controlled by the motor motion and the high precision linear stage.
 Either a Linear measuring system or the motor encoder signal can be used to monitor the position of the piston plunger in time.
 The piston plunger is fixed in the axis of the piston.
 However, the linear measuring system is fixed on the side of the moving stage, which induces additional possible measurement uncertainty components.
 The motor encoder is in the axis of the motion, but under the horizontal line of the piston due to construction purposes.
 The Abbé offset must be taken into account.
 Pitch motion due to forces are possible, even if the mountings are stiff and very strongly fixed.
 Between the motor and the linear stage is often also a gear, which induces more fluctuations in the motion of the stage than the continuous and smooth motion of the motor.
 Some syringes have an incremental encoder output.
 For example, CETONI syringe pump (Nemesys) the control system has 2048 pulses/edges per rotation.
 Taking spindle pitch and gear ratio into account, the Nemesys pumps can resolve a 1 mm travel distance into approx. 59400 encoder increments.
 The max. travel of the module is approx. 64 mm.
 The volume of the syringe we use is in any case distributed over 60 mm, which then corresponds to approx. 3.5 million increments.
-The main standard uncertainties considered with the displacement method are: distance (d), time (t), radius of the piston (r), stability of the motion (δQ{sta}), heating effects of the motion of the piston plunger (δQ{heat}), standard deviation of the measurements (δQ{rep}) Traceability The method is traceable to: length and time Model function $Q = \frac{d\pi r^2}{t} \cdot f{stab\ motion} \cdot f{heating\ effects}$ Uncertainty of travel distance d from linear measuring system or from motor encoder signal Description of Travel distance of the piston plunger, which is measured by the linear measuring the physical background system at the border of the moving stage or by interferometer.
-Influence factors like the Abbé offsets such as pitch yaw and roll must be taken into account, also of the linear error and angular error can be considered. standard 5 uncertainty component
+The main standard uncertainties considered with the displacement method are: distance (d), time (t), radius of the piston (r), stability of the motion (δQ{sta}), heating effects of the motion of the piston plunger (δQ{heat}), standard deviation of the measurements (δQ{rep}) Traceability The method is traceable to: length and time Model $0 = \frac{d\pi r^2}{d\pi r^2} \cdot f{\text{stab}mation} \cdot f{\text{basting offects}}$ function $\frac{1}{t}$ stab motion sheating effects oncertainty motor onco der signal Description of Travel distance of the niston nlunger, which is measured by the linear measuring the physical system at the border of the moving stage or by interferometer.
+Influence factors background like the Abbé offsets such as pitch yaw and roll must be taken into account, also of the linear error and angular error can be considered. standard uncertainty component